jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **Terrifying Delusions**
 Sauron’s **Terrifying Delusions** power tricks a main character into striking a supporting character on their side.
 When this happens compare the main character’s ATK to the supporting character’s DEF to see if it gets stunned.
 This doesn’t count as a combat and there will be no strike back.

+## Scourge
+Set: H.A.M.M.E.R.
+Betsy’s Incendiary Missiles lets you Burn a character.
+This means
+“At the end of each of your turns, stun that character.”
+A Burn effect has no set duration – it will last until the burning character leaves play.

 ## Shadow King